bair-climate-initiative/multiearth/README.md

 **Finding the collection id**: TODO (this depends on the provider and we need to figure out a general approach)

+### Radiant MLHub (provider key: RADIANT)

+To query and access the data, you need to obtain an api key from [Radiant MLHub](https://mlhub.earth/).
+There are two ways to setup your api key with MetaEarth.

+1. You can set an environment variable `MLHUB_API_KEY` as instructed by the [official documentation](https://radiant-mlhub.readthedocs.io/en/latest/authentication.html)
+2. You can hardcode it as a kwarg `api_key` in the config under provider section

 ## Contributing and Development
 The general flow for development looks like this: